 Electrical engineering has a bright future even with automation increasing.
 As an electrical engineer, I’ll outline how this industry will continue to grow.

 I’ll dive into the history of electrical engineering.
-Also, where the industry stands today.
+As well, discuss where the industry stands today.

 And I know.
 There’s a lot of talk about machines, robots, and AI taking over the world.
 I’ve heard it countless times.

 Even more, I often hear asked if electrical engineering jobs will soon disappear.
-To put it bluntly, the concern comes from misinformation and click bait articles.
+To be blunt, the concern comes from misinformation and clickbait articles.

-The future impact of automation on electrical engineering
+The future impact of automation on the electrical engineering profession

-I can see this dark future as a reality one day.
-In the distant future, most jobs we know today will disappear.
-No one can argue against this if tech continues to advance as it is today.
+No one can argue against this if tech continues to advance as rapidly as it is today.

-I’m talking about over 200 years from now though.
-But, until that day comes, I see many jobs created through advanced tech.
+I’m talking about over 200 years from today though.
+But, until this advanced technological day comes, I see many jobs created through tech.

-As an example, in the 18th century, we had the industrial revolution.
-New advanced machines created many new jobs.
+As a historical example, in the 18th century, we had the industrial revolution.
+New advanced machines created countless new jobs.